-Summer Externships for Classroom Teachers
+Summer Externships for Educators

 The STEM Action Center, in partnership with the Workforce Development Council, is providing K-12 classroom teachers and college and career advisors the opportunity to extern with local businesses over the summer.
-This pilot program will place selected externs with companies related to their area of certification and require them to complete 200 hours of on-site, experiential learning.
-The hours must be completed between June 1, 2019, and August 31, 2019 (days/times to be determined by the teacher and the employer).
+This program will place selected externs with companies related to their area of certification and require them to complete 200 hours of on-site, experiential learning.
+The hours must be completed between June 1, 2021, and August 31, 2021 (days/times to be determined by the teacher and the employer).
 Externs will earn $5,000.00 and also professional development credit, if they so choose.
 The goal of the program is to give classroom teachers and college and career counselors the opportunity to expand their skill set so that they can better prepare students for life beyond high school.

 “The externship program fills an important link that can help students know what “tomorrow” will look like.”
 Brian Cronin, Senior Vice President, Strategies 360